Everyone Thinks THIS Helps You Burn Fat, Are They Wrong?

 Weird Reason Why Your Body Says “Give me back that fat!

-Obesity has become a serious health epidemic.
-And with the vast majority of American adults considered overweight (71%) and clinically obese (nearly 40%), we’re talking about millions of Americans whose futures may include increased risk of type 2 diabetes, heart disease, depression, respiratory problems, major cancers, and even infertility.
+Extreme weight gain has become a serious health epidemic.
+And with the vast majority of American adults considered overweight (71%) and clinically obese (nearly 40%), we’re talking about millions of Americans whose futures may include increased risk of metabolic syndrom, decreased heart health, low mood, respiratory problems, poor immunity, and even poor reproductive health.

 If you’ve never struggled with being overweight, you may be thinking, it’s easy: just eat less and exercise more.
 Theoretically, it seems to make sense.
 But real-life experience and new research is showing that losing weight is not that simple.